E=0 Hem’ Social-housing (Energiesprong)

 Prefabricated timber framed façade elements are used for the external thermal insulation of walls.
 The prefabrication enables the industrialisation of the manufacturing process, and reduce the duration of on-site works.
 The system also integrates windows and HVAC devices.
 In this refurbishment package, the prefabricated façade is combined with a heat pump that provides space heating and domestic hot water, and with a ventilation with heat recovery.

-Photovolaic panels or solar thermal collector are also installed on the roof.
+Photovolaic panels are also installed on the roof.

-Energiesprong is a new refurbishment standard originated in the Netherlands to massify high-performance energy refurbishments, starting with the social housing stock.
-The principle: long term guaranteed net zero energy and high quality and comfort refurbishment (up to 30 years), with a minimum disruption for tenants thanks to the off-site construction of large components, and an overtinvesment being financed by the money saved on energy bills and maintenance.
+Energiesprong is a new refurbishment standard developed in the Netherlands to massify high-performance energy refurbishments, starting with the social housing stock.
+The idea: long term guaranteed net zero energy and high quality and comfort refurbishment (up to 30 years), with a minimum disruption for tenants thanks to the off-site construction of large components, and an overinvestment financed by the money saved on energy bills and maintenance.

-Within the E=0 project, funded by Interreg North-West Europe, Vilogia, a social housing association, tested the EnergieSprong approach for the first time in France on 10 individual houses in Hem (59) to demonstrate the replicability of the project.
-These houses are typical northern brick houses with two floors and four rooms built in 1952, with an initial energy performance of E. This first French refurbishment comes with a 25-years performance warranty on the energy performance.
+In the frame of the E=0 project, Vilogia, a social housing association in France, tested the EnergieSprong approach for the first time on 10 individual houses to demonstrate the replicability of the project.
+This first refurbishment comes with a 25-years performance warranty on the energy performance.

 List of stakeholders